haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

   obrms ./data/1d3g_ligand.pdb cluster1_ligand.pdb <br>
 </a>

-Revealing a ligand RMSD value of 0.73 indicating excellent agreement between model and reference structures.
+`obrms` reports a ligand RMSD value of 0.74 indicating excellent agreement between model and reference structures.

 If you don't have Profit installed you can use instead PyMol to write the aligned model.
 Assuming you still have PyMol open and have performed the above commands, from the PyMOL menu select: